zaxor0/zwerchhau/README.md

 To succeed in a grapple check, you must first win a dex check to wrestle your opponent, and then a strength check to enter the grapple phase.
 If both sides attempt a grapple, you only need the strength check.

 #### Riposte
-If a player rolled a parry versus a cut or thrust, and they win the opposed check with a roll of 6, they may riposte!
+If a player rolled a parry versus a slash or thrust, and they win the opposed check with a roll of 6, they may riposte!

 A riposte is follow up to a successful parry that allows for a standard damage roll, but if the player does not have specailization with the weapon, it is half damage.